MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-networking-hyper-v.md

 ## Before you start

 - If you want to configure network settings manually ensure you've set up logical networks before you begin.
 In addition make sure that the network sites within your logical networks are configured to use the host group of the host you want to assign them to.
-Check this in **Fabric** > **Servers** > **All Hosts** and click the host group.
+Check this in **Fabric** > **Servers** > **All Hosts**, and click the host group.
 In **Hosts**, click the host > **Properties**.
-- If you want to use a logical switch you'll need to create the logical switch and port profiles.
+- If you want to use a logical switch you need to create the logical switch and port profiles.

 ## Manually configure network settings